Stupava, Slovakia: History

 Traces of habitation go back to the Bronze Age, and the first known inhabitants were the Celts.
-The Romans built a military station as a part of the near Limes Romanus on the Danube.
+A Roman-style bathhouse from the 3th century AD has often been interpreted as a Roman military base or as a trading hub for Roman merchants outside of their Empire, but it may as well be the seat of a romanised germanic chieftain.
 The first written mention about the town was in 1269 in a document of the King Béla IV under name Ztumpa.
 In the second half of the 13th century the now-ruined Pajštún Castle in the Little Carpathians was built.
 It was developing mainly as an agricultural and trading settlement.
 The name of the town comes from the pressing mills called stupa on the Stupavský potok brook, which were used for extracting oil from flax and hemp.